If you know anything about cat cafes, you know that they are places to sip a magical cup of coffee - surrounded by the fierce and fabulous.

 You might even end up adopting one.
 What you might not know is that the first cat cafe opened in 1998 in Taipei, Taiwan.
 They have since popped up all over the world and a second one just opened here in Atlanta.

-Java Cats Cafe was the first Cat Cafe in Atlanta.
-It opened in March 2017.
+Java Cats Cafe, Atlanta’s first cat cafe, opened in March 2017, with a second location added in Marietta in 2018.
 Patrons can sip on coffee from Ebrik Coffee or eat a light bite while spending some time with a cuddly, four-legged friend.
 Reservations highly recommended.

 529 Irwin St. NE, Atlanta.
 678-640-4404.

-Cat lovers now have two places in Atlanta to sip coffee, pet kitties, and, if they'd like, give one lucky feline a forever home.
+Cat lovers now have another place in Atlanta to sip coffee, pet kitties, and, if they'd like, give one lucky feline a forever home.

 283 Meeting St, Charleston, South Carolina.
 843-212-5500.

 Pounce Cat Cafe + Wine Bar is a place where you can hang out in a living room setting roamed by adoptable cats, sip on boozy beverages and indulge in delicious pastries.

 2713 W. Girard Ave., Philadelphia.
 267-800-7877.

 Owner Kathy Jordan said the idea behind Le Cat Cafe is simple: Cats roam freely in an environment where they feel comfortable, while customers can sip coffee, tea or hot chocolate - all provided free by Jordan - and mingle with the cats of Green Street Rescue.

 Founded by cat lovers Adam Myatt and Ann Dunn, Cat Town Cafe became the first permanent cat cafe in the U.S., when it opened in 2014.